-All legacy Model S and Model X owners will require a service retrofit in order to take advantage of CCS Combo 2 charging via adapter.
-You may schedule a service retrofit for June 1, 2019 or later at your local Tesla service center via your Tesla mobile app.
+Yes.
+Schedule a simple service retrofit in order to take advantage of CCS Combo 2 charging via the Tesla CCS Combo 2 adapter.
+You may schedule a service retrofit at your local Tesla service center via your Tesla mobile app.

 How much does a CCS Combo 2 service retrofit cost?

 CCS Combo 2 retrofit service costs €299, including the cost of a CCS Combo 2 adapter.

 What is the peak charge rate I can receive with a CCS Combo 2 adapter?

 All Model S and Model X owners can currently receive peak charge rates up to 142kW, roughly on par with the fastest charge rates supported by V2 Supercharging (150kW).
 We will continue to validate this technology as part of the V3 Supercharger rollout and will provide additional information regarding peak charge rates as it is available.